kildor22/mm-github-pages-starter/collections/_poems/Weirdo..md

 </p>

 <p>
   Love is weird because out of its will, I've donned a costume that I thought would save her.
 It wasn't just my imagination anymore-- it was the imagination of a costume from the imagination of a love for the imagination of a love I thought I could protect.
 I'd don a costume to tell her everything was fine even if they weren't.
-I'd pen stories about her because my imagination and the thought of her are indistinguishable.
+I'd pen stories about her because my imagination and the thought of her were indistinguishable.
 </p>

 <p>